 In the down-sized and pressurised world of work in 2018, we all face constant challenges in identifying priorities and meeting the expectations of our organisation and its stakeholders.
 Many leaders I speak to are finding it increasingly difficult to decide where they should focus their attention, efforts and time.
 It’s very tempting in this situation to retreat into a focus on ‘things’.
 Things like processes, systems, rules, structures, team communication, data, targets, reports, external influences and monitoring.
 These are all things we can control, and which make us look conscientious, focused and busy.
 So far, so good:

 A leader’s purpose

 However, as a leader, your primary purpose needs to be leading, training, mentoring developing, motivating and promoting continuous movement, both individually and as teams.
 This should take up a large proportion of a leader’s time.
 If it takes up less than 50% of yours, then you should consider whether you might need to re-evaluate manager responsibilities and think about what you are really ‘for’.

 What do you focus on?

 For many leaders – who perhaps see themselves primarily as ‘managers’ of things rather than leaders of people – focusing on data, KPIs, targets and all the other ‘hard’ aspects of the role can feel like safer ground.
-It looks like work, it looks like being on top of things and it can be seen as ‘doing a good job’, especially in organisations whose senior leaders and culture places great value on being under control, achieving compliance and avoiding risk.
+It looks like work, it looks like being on top of things and it can be seen as ‘doing a good job’, especially in organisations whose senior leaders and culture places great value on being under control, employee wellbeing, achieving compliance and avoiding risk.